codeceptjs/CodeceptJS/docs/plugins.md

 #### Configuration

--   `pollingInterval` - default interval between retries in ms. 200 by default.
+-   `pollInterval` - default interval between retries in ms. 200 by default.
 -   `registerGlobal` - to register `retryTo` function globally, true by default

 If `registerGlobal` is false you can use retryTo from the plugin: